-Laboratory work is defended on the day the laboratory work is completed.
-The student receives two grades.
-The first is for activity and initiative during the laboratory work and individual class.
-The second is for the defense and answers to control questions.
+Laboratory work is defended on the day of completion.
+Students receive two grades.
+The first is for activity and initiative during laboratory work and individual classes.
+The second is for defense and answers to control questions.

 Defense of individual assignments